fonttools/fontbakery/README.md

 Calculates the visual weight, width or italic angle of fonts.
 For width, it just measures the width of how a particular piece of text renders.
-For weight, it measures the darness of a piece of text.
+For weight, it measures the darkness of a piece of text.
 For italic angle it defaults to the italicAngle property of the font.
 Then it starts a HTTP server and shows you the results, or if you pass --debug then it just prints the values.